About the programme

 Apply to host a trainee

-Applications are now open for archives to host a trainee from Cohort 3 (October 2020 – December 2021).
+Applications for archives to host a trainee from Cohort 3 (October 2020 – December 2021) are now closed.

 The eight new trainees will be hosted in two consortiums so we are looking for applications from groups of four archives.
 One archive will be the lead archive for the consortium and make the application on behalf of the group.
 Two consortiums of four will be selected to form a cohort of eight archives.